Skip to content

 Below you will find general consumer information for current students, prospective students and the general public.
-In addition, the policies for the Northern Wyoming Community College District (NWCCD) set by the Board of Trustees, as well as corresponding procedures may be found here.
+In addition, the policies for Sheridan College set by the Board of Trustees, as well as corresponding procedures may be found on the Policy and Procedures page.

 General Information